weka/docs-weka-io/usage/statistics/list-of-statistics.md

-BucketInvocationState_CAPACITY|Number of data structures allocated to the BucketInvocationState pool|Structs BucketInvocationState_STRUCT_SIZE|Number of bytes in each struct of the BucketInvocationState pool|Bytes BucketInvocationState_USED|Number of structs in the BucketInvocationState pool which are currently being used|Structs Bucket_CAPACITY|Number of data structures allocated to the Bucket pool|Structs Bucket_STRUCT_SIZE|Number of bytes in each struct of the Bucket pool|Bytes Bucket_USED|Number of structs in the Bucket pool which are currently being used|Structs CLASS_BLOB_RAID_CAPACITY|Number of data structures allocated to the CLASS_BLOB_RAID pool|Structs CLASS_BLOB_RAID_STRUCT_SIZE|Number of bytes in each struct of the CLASS_BLOB_RAID pool|Bytes CLASS_BLOB_RAID_USED|Number of structs in the CLASS_BLOB_RAID pool which are currently being used|Structs CYCLES_PER_SECOND|Number of cycles the CPU runs per second|Cycles/Sec ChainedSpan_CAPACITY|Number of data structures allocated to the ChainedSpan pool|Structs ChainedSpan_STRUCT_SIZE|Number of bytes in each struct of the ChainedSpan pool|Bytes ChainedSpan_USED|Number of structs in the ChainedSpan pool which are currently being used|Structs Charter_CAPACITY|Number of data structures allocated to the Charter pool|Structs Charter_STRUCT_SIZE|Number of bytes in each struct of the Charter pool|Bytes Charter_USED|Number of structs in the Charter pool which are currently being used|Structs CrossDestageDesc_CAPACITY|Number of data structures allocated to the CrossDestageDesc pool|Structs CrossDestageDesc_STRUCT_SIZE|Number of bytes in each struct of the CrossDestageDesc pool|Bytes CrossDestageDesc_USED|Number of structs in the CrossDestageDesc pool which are currently being used|Structs DEFUNCT_FIBERS|Number of defunct buffers, which are just memory structures allocated for future fiber needs|Fibers DeferredTask2_CAPACITY|Number of data structures allocated to the DeferredTask2 pool|Structs DeferredTask2_STRUCT_SIZE|Number of bytes in each struct of the DeferredTask2 pool|Bytes DeferredTask2_USED|Number of structs in the DeferredTask2 pool which are currently being used|Structs EXCEPTIONS|Number of exceptions caught by the reactor|Exceptions/Sec GenericBaseBlock_CAPACITY|Number of data structures allocated to the GenericBaseBlock pool|Structs GenericBaseBlock_STRUCT_SIZE|Number of bytes in each struct of the GenericBaseBlock pool|Bytes GenericBaseBlock_USED|Number of structs in the GenericBaseBlock pool which are currently being used|Structs HOGGED_TIME|Histogram of time used by hogger fibers (only in debug builds)|Hogs IDLE_CALLBACK_INVOCATIONS|Number of background work invocations|Invocations/Sec IDLE_CYCLES|Number of cycles spent in idle|Cycles/Sec
+BucketInvocationState_CAPACITY|Number of data structures allocated to the BucketInvocationState pool|Structs BucketInvocationState_STRUCT_SIZE|Number of bytes in each struct of the BucketInvocationState pool|Bytes BucketInvocationState_USED|Number of structs in the BucketInvocationState pool which are currently being used|Structs CYCLES_PER_SECOND|Number of cycles the CPU runs per second|Cycles/Sec DEFUNCT_FIBERS|Number of defunct buffers, which are just memory structures allocated for future fiber needs|Fibers DeferredTask2_CAPACITY|Number of data structures allocated to the DeferredTask2 pool|Structs DeferredTask2_STRUCT_SIZE|Number of bytes in each struct of the DeferredTask2 pool|Bytes DeferredTask2_USED|Number of structs in the DeferredTask2 pool which are currently being used|Structs EXCEPTIONS|Number of exceptions caught by the reactor|Exceptions/Sec HOGGED_TIME|Histogram of time used by hogger fibers (only in debug builds)|Hogs IDLE_CALLBACK_INVOCATIONS|Number of background work invocations|Invocations/Sec IDLE_CYCLES|Number of cycles spent in idle|Cycles/Sec